zahid0033/zahid0033/README.md

 - 📫 How to reach me: **zahidhossain0033@gmail.com**

-- ⚡ What I like to do: **I like so much reading, football and coding of course**
+- ⚡ What I like to do: **I like so much reading, playing football and coding of course**

 <h3 align="center">Connect with me:</h3>
 <div align="center">